-Gardening well means learning from history, trusting the mystery of the future, and learning the best way to approach problems that we encounter in the journey, according to Daryl Beyers, gardening instructor at the New York Botanical Garden, and author of “The New Gardener's Handbook: Grow a Beautiful & Bountiful Garden,” (Timber Press).
+Gardening well means learning from history, trusting the mystery of the future, and learning the best way to approach problems that we encounter in the journey.
+This advice comes from gardening expert and author of the New Gardener's Handbook: Grow a Beautiful & Bountiful Garden."

 “Gardening is supposed to be fun," Beyers says.
 "It’s more relaxing and enjoyable when you feel like you know what you’re doing."
 This year, try new tips and techniques for your best gardening year.

 To level set, check out the video Top 5 Gardening Tips for Rookie Green Thumbs and read on for Beyers' Top 10 Do's and Top 10 Don'ts for Your Garden.

 Do: Amend the Soil, Aerate the Lawn, Plant Containers

 1. Amend your soil with organic compost.
 Feed plant roots with a layer of compost.
 Spring is the best time because that's when roots are growing.

 2. Aerate the lawn.
 Aerating is the process of punching holes in your lawn to allow water and nutrients to quickly reach the roots.
 Rent an aerator from The Home Depot Tool Rental and push it across the lawn.
 Aerate when your lawn is actively growing, not when it’s dormant.
 Learn more in this video.

 3. Feature container plants with flowers on your porch and in your yard.
 Add instant color in your landscape with planters filled with annuals.
 Get more container garden inspiration .